Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

-\paragraph{A note on the $t < n / 2$ case.} We have presented our protocol $\finalTreeAA$ under the assumption that $t < n / 3$: this is the optimal resilience threshold in an \emph{unauthenticated setting} (i.e., no cryptographic assumptions)~\cite{JACM:DLPSW86}.
+\paragraph{A note on the $t < n / 2$ case.} We have presented our protocol $\finalTreeAA(\tree)$ under the assumption that $t < n / 3$: this is the optimal resilience threshold in an \emph{unauthenticated setting} (i.e., no cryptographic assumptions)~\cite{JACM:DLPSW86}.
 This setting was chosen solely for simplicity of presentation.
-In fact, our reduction can be adapted to honest-majority settings as well.
-Concretely, we may instantiate $\gradecastprotocol$ with the protocol of \cite{MicVai17}, described in \Cref{theorem:gradecast-pki}. \begin{theorem}[Theorem 4.1 of \cite{MicVai17}] Assuming a public key infrastructure, there is a protocol $\gradecastprotocol^\pki$ achieving $\gradecast$ even when up to $t < n/2$ of the $n$ parties involved are Byzantine, with round complexity $R_{\gradecastprotocol} := 3$. \end{theorem}
+In fact, our reduction can be adapted to honest-majority \emph{authenticated} settings as well.
+The term \emph{authenticated} refers to settings assuming a public key infrastructure (PKI) and a secure digital signature scheme.
+Concretely, we may instantiate $\gradecastprotocol$ with the protocol of \cite{MicVai17}, described in \Cref{theorem:gradecast-pki}. \begin{theorem}[Theorem 4.1 of \cite{MicVai17}] There is a protocol $\gradecastprotocol^\pki$ achieving $\gradecast$ in an authenticated setting even when up to $t < n/2$ of the $n$ parties involved are Byzantine, with round complexity~$R_{\gradecastprotocol^\pki} := 3$. \end{theorem}